lanfz2000/lanfz2000/README.md

 ## CV of Lanfeng Zhong 👋

 ### Education Experience
-- master 2022.09-now, **UESTC (University of Electronic Science and Technology of China)**, Mechanical and electrical engineering
+- master 2022.09-now, **UESTC (University of Electronic Science and Technology of China)**, Mechanical engineering
 - bachelor 2018.09-2022.07, **UESTC (University of Electronic Science and Technology of China)**, Electronic engineering

 ### Research topic